Like Cola

 Like Cola was the major sponsor of one of the races in the 1983 NASCAR Winston Cup Series that occurred on July 24 of that year – the Like Cola 500 at Pocono Raceway in Long Pond, Pennsylvania.
 Tim Richmond won that race.
 Commercials for the product featured comedian Tim Conway and actor Kevin Dobson as spokespersons.

-Because several 7 Up bottlers also distributed colas such as Coca-Cola, Pepsi-Cola or eventual 7 Up sister drink RC Cola (which introduced another caffeine-free cola, RC 100, in 1980) they refused to distribute Like Cola – limiting its availability.
+Because several 7 Up bottlers also distributed colas such as Coca-Cola, Pepsi-Cola or eventual 7 Up sister drink RC Cola (which introduced another caffeine-free cola, RC 100, in 1980), they refused to distribute Like Cola.
+This limited the soda's availability.

+After Philip Morris sold the domestic rights of 7 Up to the parent company of Dr Pepper and the international rights to PepsiCo in 1986, a phase out of Like Cola marketing began.
+The product disappeared around 1992.
+Except for in Malta where it is still produced by Simonds Farsons Cisk.

-The Like name was first used from 1963 to 1969 for 7 Up's diet lemon-lime soda which was renamed Diet 7 Up.
+The Like name was first used from 1963 to 1969 for 7 Up's diet lemon-lime soda; it was renamed Diet 7 Up.